-After preparing HE stainis of rat femurs, distinct differences in bone histopathology were observed among the various groups.
-The SHAM group, showed normal compact bone with a thick and uniform cortex.
-The bone cells were well-organized, and the trabeculae were strong and tightly connected structurally (Figure 3A).
-Conversely, in the PMOP group, the trabeculae appeared thinner with significant fragmentation (Figure 3B).
-However, in the Pue-L (Figure 3C) and Pue-H groups (Figure 3D), there was some degree of recovery in the number, density, and structural connectivity of the trabeculae compared to the PMOP group, indicating a potential improvement in bone histopathology.
+the trabeculae appeared thinner with significant fragmentation (Figure 3B).
+However, the Pue-L (Figure 3C) and Pue-H groups (Figure 3D), showed signs of recovery in the number, density, and structural connectivity of trabeculae compared to the PMOP group, suggesting potential enhancement in bone histopathology.